chris-bacon/hipfind/README.md

 hipfind is a command-line utility tool to find file and directory names.

+I can't guarantee this will run faster than `find`, and it has far fewer features than `find`, but here are some emojis:

+- Guaranteed :boom:
+- Works in :sunny: and :cloud:
+- Written in Haskell which is totally :fire: right now
+- Be a star and give this repo a :star:

 ## Install

 hipfind is written in Haskell, so to build it I recommend `stack`.